Emory-HITI/Niffler/README.md

 * png-extraction: Converts a set of DICOM images into png images, extract metadata in a privacy-preserving manner.

-* scripts: The scripts to enable ML Algorithm containers.

-* main: The Application Layer, developed in Java
+* app-layer: The scanner utilization tool is developed in Java, whereas the scripts such as scanner clock calibration are developed in Javascript.

 ## Developing Niffler

-Niffler core (cold-extraction, meta-extraction, and png-extraction) is built with Python3.
-The scanner utilization tool in the Application layer is built in Java and the scripts are developed in Javascript.

 To develop the Niffler core, first, install the dependencies.